Edmonton City Council: From 1904 until 1911

 Edmonton was incorporated as a city in 1904.
-The size of council was set at eight alderman plus the mayor, with the mayor being elected annually and the aldermen being elected on staggered two-year terms.
+The size of council was set at eight alderman plus the mayor, with the mayor being elected annually through first past the post and the aldermen being elected at-large (no wards) on staggered two-year terms, with half the seats filled each year through Plurality block voting.

 Edmonton Town Council

 From 1898 until 1904

 The Edmonton Town Council was the governing body of Edmonton, Northwest Territories, from 1892 until 1904, when Edmonton was incorporated as a city and the council became Edmonton City Council.
 Throughout its history it included a mayor and six aldermen.

 The mayor was elected annually throughout the town's history, but beginning in 1898 they were elected to staggered two-year terms, with half of them elected each year.

 From 1892 until 1898

 The mayor and aldermen were elected annually from 1892 to 1898.